Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Quantiles on Entropy}

-Quantiles on entropy compute the entropy of a chosen percentile of the source alphabet, for example allowing to state that $c$\% of all users ``are at least as anonymous as the measurement states''~\citep{claus_structuring_2006}.
+Quantiles on entropy compute the entropy of a chosen percentile of the random variable $X$.
+To account for the fact that entropy is strongly influenced by outlier values and to avoid overestimating the level of privacy, this metric ignores all members $x \in X$ whose assigned probability $p(x)$ is smaller than the threshold $\tau$~\cite{claus_structuring_2006}.